 The personal styling industry is largely unregulated and anybody can set themselves up as a stylist.
 When booking a specialist such as a plumber, heating engineer or doctor you would expect them to have the relevant qualifications and experience.
 That is exactly what you should look for in a stylist.

 Do they have a fashion related degree – I have a Ba (Hons) Fashion Design – a diploma from a reputable institute such as the London College Of Fashion, solid retail experience or have worked in the media and with people in the public eye?
 As well as looking at social media sites such as Facebook and Instagram, be sure to check LinkedIn, so you can see evidence of a credible work history.

-If you can’t get a feel for the stylist from their website, phone for an informal chat or if possible arrange to meet for a quick 20 minute consultation.
-This is something I always offer and is greatly appreciated by potential clients.
+If you can’t get a feel for the stylist from their website, phone for an informal chat or if possible arrange to meet for a quick consultation.
+This is something I always offer and am available to meet potential clients in the H Club, Covent Garden in central London.
 Hiring the right personal stylist is a great investment, that will pay you back time and time again.

 All of my services are available either in person or remotely – so wherever you live, we can still work together.
-Personal shopping takes place in London, the wardrobe edit at your home, is available in London and the surrounding counties.
-Online styling happens wherever you are.
+Personal shopping takes place in London, the wardrobe edit at your home and is available in London, Hertfordshire, Surrey, Essex, Buckinghamshire, Essex and Kent.

 Thank you for reading!